Scheduling Techniques of AI Models on Modern Heterogeneous Edge GPU -- A Critical Review: Background

-To the best of our knowledge, no paper has made use of the \ac{PVA} and \ac{VIC} module when scheduling tasks.
-Only \cite{MEPHESTO} models the energy and memory contention between the CPU, GPU and \ac{PVA}.
-This work could be extended to aid the scheduling algorithm to output the best execution pipeline.
-The \ac{PVA} could be used for convolution layers and the \ac{VIC} could be used to tackle pre-processing steps.
+Apart from these hardware elements, the Jetson devices integrate two additional accelerators: the \ac{PVA} and \ac{VIC}.
+The \ac{PVA} consists of a Cortex-R5 chip, two \ac{DMA} engines, and two \ac{VLIW} \ac{VPU}.
+The Orin version includes 1MB of L2 memory cache \cite{orin-techincal-brief}.
+It can handle relatively light, post-processing tasks like feature detection, stereo disparity, feature tracking, and object tracking \cite{xavier-orin-data}. \ac{VIC} is responsible for pre-processing techniques like lens distortion correction, temporal noise reduction, and pixel processing \cite{xavier-orin-data}, operating up to 729.6 MHz on Orin and 1036.8 MHz on Xavier \cite{VIC_and_power}.
+To our knowledge, no paper has used the \ac{PVA} and \ac{VIC} modules when scheduling tasks.
+Only \cite{MEPHESTO} models the energy and memory contention between the CPU, GPU, and \ac{PVA}, and its approach could be extended to aid the scheduling algorithm in selecting the best execution pipeline.
+The \ac{PVA} could be used for convolution layers, and the \ac{VIC} could tackle pre-processing steps.